karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 }
 ```

-##### Multiple rearrangements
+##### Multiple imports in one go

 If you further down the line want to test different wavelengths, bandwidhts or soils with particular characteristics, you can generate any number of outputs in one project.
-You simple create one json command file for each output, and list them all in the project file.
-Following the naming convention I used for the json command file in this example, the following project file will directly generate 12 different rearrangements of the LUKAS data for Sweden (lines staring with # are not executed):
+You simply create one json command file for each output, and list them all in the project file.
+Following the naming convention I used for the json command file in this example, the following project file will directly generate 12 different rearrangements of the LUCAS data for Sweden (lines staring with # are not executed):

 ```
 # OSSL LUCAS Sweden extract raw data